LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 }
 ```

-Make sure to replace http://192.168.131.10/ztp-simple.py with the actual path to your Zero-Touch Provisioning script.
+Make sure to replace http://192.168.131.10/ztp-simple.py with the our path to your Zero-Touch Provisioning script.

 ### Make necessary changes to ztp.py if needed

-make necessary if needed
+You may need to make changes to (`ztp.py`) if our environment is different